What Is It?

 Hydrochloric acid is one of nature’s most essential antibiotics.
 Imagine a scenario where a patient with virtually no stomach acid production eats a salad and is incapable of destroying the bacteria present on all the raw vegetables.

-Acid-blocking medication was originally developed for short-term treatment of gut irritation.
+The acid-blocking medication was originally developed for short-term treatment of gut irritation.
 If this were the only case in which people were given these drugs, it may not have escalated to the point it is today.
 If you go to a GI doctor with a symptom of heartburn, gas, bloating or even irritable bowel syndrome (IBS), they hand out these acid-blocking medications like they were candy with no testing to determine whether stomach acid is even the main problem!

 People are kept on acid-blocking medication for years, which sets the stage for the development of serious health conditions down the road.
-Recent studies clearly show that these medications are over prescribed more than 53 percent of the time.
+Recent studies clearly show that these medications are overprescribed more than 53 percent of the time.

 While acid-suppressing drugs may offer temporary relief of the symptoms of heartburn, they create many major problems.
 By alkalizing the lower stomach (the antrum), the hormone gastrin is released causing a huge rebound output of acid.
-This rebound requires more acid-supressors to neutralize the increased acid output in response to the gastrin.
+This rebound requires more acid-suppressors to neutralize the increased acid output in response to the gastrin.

-Eventually the parietal cell mass that manufactures stomach acid ceases to function normally, resulting in low stomach acid (hypochlorhydria), or worse, no stomach acid (achlorhydria), which elevates the risk of stomach cancer.
+Eventually, the parietal cell mass that manufactures stomach acid ceases to function normally, resulting in low stomach acid (hypochlorhydria), or worse, no stomach acid (achlorhydria), which elevates the risk of stomach cancer.
 While there is no outright proof that use of acid-suppressing drugs causes cancer, it is predicted that at least some of these drugs will be found to increase cancer risk, particularly when taken for a long time.

 In cases where the patient is persistent about finding the underlying cause, the doctor will test for H. pylori infection.
 If found, antibiotics are given to treat the bacteria and acid-blocking medication to heal stomach irritation or ulcers.
 Other than recommending basic dietary and lifestyle changes, in traditional medicine the search for the underlying cause is over.
 The doctor does not heal the gut afterwards with nutrients like L-glutamine, NAG (N-Acetyl-D-glucosamine) and gamma oryzanol, nor does he know to replace the good bacteria that were destroyed by the powerful antibiotic.